dipunm/feature-toggle-js/README.md

 ## Defining toggles
 - A feature toggle may only be `active` or `inactive`.
 - Feature toggles can be scoped (eg. to a http request, or to an application context).
 - A feature toggle _should not_ change value between calls*.
 - A feature toggle cannot be given arguments when being queried.
-All dependencies and relevant values must be defined before a toggle is queried.
+All [dependencies](#dependencies) should be defined and ready before a toggle is queried.
 - A feature toggle can be set up to alert developers when it is becoming old.

 *Smart feature toggles will cache the calculated value based on this assumption, but the [auto reset feature](#auto-resets) exists to satisfy more dynamic toggles.

 ## Usage